Katsu!: Characters

-Father of Katsuki Satoyama and Chiyaki Satoyama.
-Formerly a pro boxer known as "Rabbit Sakaguchi", but took his wife's surname when he married and retired.
-His last match as a professional boxer was against Ryūsuke Akamatsu, the biological father of Satoyama Katsuki.
-The match proved to be fatal for Akamatsu, who died 1 month later after the event.
-A widower of some years, who occasionally likes to flirt.
-He was maneuvered into taking a job as the coach of the Kouyou High School boxing club, where both Katsukis are.
-He was known for his defensive, point-scoring style of boxing.
-His professional boxing record is 12-0-10.
+Father of Katsuki and Chiyaki Satoyama.
+He was a professional boxer known as "Rabbit" Sakaguchi (ラビット坂口, Rabitto Sakaguchi) but took his wife's surname upon marriage and retirement.
+His last bout was against Ryūsuke Akamatsu, Katsuki's biological father.
+Akamatsu died one month later from injuries sustained in the match.
+Feeling responsible for Akamatsu's death, he married Akamatsu's pregnant fiancée, Sachiko, in a shotgun wedding.
+He was maneuvered into coaching the Kōyō High School boxing club, where both Katsukis train.
+He is known for his defensive, point-scoring style, and his professional record stands at 12 wins, 0 losses, and 10 knockouts.